 - All staff should clearly understand our Sick Leave and Family and Medical Leave Policy, especially during a Pandemic Outbreak.
-Taking care of ill family members or yourself is a top priority for the library. - Staff will be cross-trained in basic circulation procedures in the event that high absences require staff shifting. - Staff should make sure their listings in the Emergency Notification System remains effective in the event that the Emergency Management Agency of Huntsville and Madison County (or other government entity) closes the library. - Public programming may be interrupted should there be an immediate health concern for patrons and staff or if employee absences prevent proper staffing. - The Deputy and Associate Directors will be responsible for setting a schedule for seeing to the critical needs of the facility if the library is closed for an extended time.
-These critical needs include, but are not limited to:

-- o electronic services

-- boiler and building checks
+Taking care of ill family members or yourself is a top priority for the library. - Staff will be cross-trained in basic circulation procedures in the event that high absences require staff shifting. - Staff should make sure their listings in the Emergency Notification System remains effective in the event that the Emergency Management Agency of Huntsville and Madison County (or other government entity) closes the library. - Public programming may be interrupted should there be an immediate health concern for patrons and staff or if employee absences prevent proper staffing. - The Disaster Team will be responsible for setting a schedule for seeing to the critical needs of the facility if the library is closed for an extended time.
+These critical needs include, but are not limited to: - electronic services - boiler and building checks - book drop - o payroll - other banking considerations

-book drop

-payroll

-- o other banking considerations